mupinnn/mupinnn/README.md

+# Yo! 🙋‍♂️

-Hi!
-I'm Ahmad Muwaffaq, but you can call me 'Faqih' if calling with my full name it's too complicated.
-XD.
+> Y'all can call me 'Faqih' if calling with my full name it's too complicated.

-This `readme` still under construction.
-Be patient.
+Currently work as freelance front-end web developer.

+Things I do in spare time:

+-   Exploring front-end kingdom.
+-   Deep dive to computer science fundamental.
+-   Static typing drill with TypeScript 😬.

+Talk about work, I'm mostly use and comfortable with React ecosystem alongside pure CSS on top of Sass; sometimes Tailwind helped me a lot for fast prototyping.
+Interested in building beautiful and performant user interfaces that are also scalable.

+I'm always curious and love to learn something new, even with topic that out of software engineering.

 <hr />